-Words can be used for unification, love, kindness, expressing wisdom, or they can be used for divisiveness, hate, ignorance.
-Words can also be directed toward each other, individuals and groups to hurt, insult, and create false reality.
+Words can be used for unification, love, kindness, expressing wisdom, or they can be used for divisiveness, hate, ignorance, and completely selfish intent.
+Words can also be directed toward, individuals and groups to hurt, insult, and create false reality.

 That's why I ask my friends to put their faith in Kindness.

 Hate and lies will always win in the short term.
-But Kindness win in the end.
+But Kindness will survive in the end.
 We are being tested.